e-kif/name_of_thrones/README.md

 - *Character Attributes:* Track names, houses, animals, symbols, nicknames, roles, ages, deaths, and even their strength - because every detail matters in the game of thrones!

+### A Tale of Two Storages

+- *Ephemeral vs Eternal:* Choose your storage wisely!
+Will you live in the fleeting moment with JSON-based-in-memory storage (vanishing upon program shutdown, like a Read Priest's visions), or will you etch your data into PostgreSQL, ensuring persistence through every restart - because some things, like Valyrian steel and grudges, are meant to last forever.

+### Lords, Ladies, and The Office

+- *User Management:* Every kingdom has its rules and subjects, and Name of Thrones is no different!
+CUD operations for users allow you to manage your cast of Office characters.

+- *Regional Managers & Associates:* The hierarchy hierarchy is clear - Regional Managers (AKA Admins) wield power over all users, granting them the ability to read, modify, and delete any account.
+Others?
+Well, they can only manage their own profiles.
+After all, not everyone can be Michael Scott.

+### When Two Worlds Collide

+- *Dual Roles, Double the Fun:* In our realm, authenticated Office characters aren't just busy managing their own affairs.
+They step into the arena and wield their mighty CUD powers on Game of Thrones characters!
+Whether you're channeling your inner Michael Scott or thinking like Dwight Schrute, you'll create, update and delete Westerosi legentds with a single click.
+This dual functionality makes sure that every character - be it Scrontonian or a ruler of Westeros - gets the attention they deserve.

+### A Do-Over Worthy of a Time Turner

+- *Database Reset:* Sometimes, you just want to wipe the slate clean, send everything back to square one, and start fresh - whether it's avoiding a workplace scandal or undoing a battle blunder.
+The mighty "Reset Database" feature, available only to the exalted Regional Managers, restores the PostgreSQL database to its original state.
+Use it wisely, lest you invoke the wrath of your subjects.

+### A Scroll of Convenience

+- *Flasgger Documentation:* Why toil with cURL or Postman when you can interact with endpoints using a sleek GUI?
+With Flassger, your API is presented like a royal decree, making exploration and testing easier than ever - no ravens required.

 ## Forge of code